Posted by on 4/2/2020 to

 - Jelly is prepared from calyces.

-- Tender young leaves and stems are consumed raw or cooked in salads; as a potherb and as a seasoning in curries; they have acid, rhubarb- like flavor.
+- Tender young leaves and stems are consumed raw or cooked in salads; as a potherb and as a seasoning in curries; they have acid, rhubarb- like flavour.

-- Calyx is rich in citric acid and pectin and so is beneficial for making jams, jellies, etc.
+- The calyx is rich in citric acid and pectin and so is beneficial for making jams, jellies, etc.

-- It is also used to add a red color and to flavor to herb teas.
+- It is also used to add a red colour and to flavour to herb teas.

 - Using marinades of roselle calyx extract for fried beef patties was found to reduce the formation of carcinogenic heterocyclic aromatic amines.